-Levels of Assessment: The Associate Assessor and Referee Assessor will assess referees at the Grade 7 & 8 level.
-The associate assessor will not be able to upgrade any referee grade or perform maintenance assessments.
+Levels of Assessment: The Referee Assessor will assess referees at the Grade 7 & 8 level.
 The Referee Assessor may provide upgrade assessments for Grade 7c only.
 Note that Grade 7c referees do not require annual maintenance assessments.

 Course of Development: To perform assessments the assessor will contact the State Director of Assessments (SDA), the local Area Referee Administrator (ARA), Area Director of Assessments (ADA) or the State Referee Administrator (SRA).
 These people will be able to give names of individuals that need assessments or guidance.